Holidays such as Christmas and Thanksgiving are my favorite time of year.

 - Fruit cake it’s often soaked in alcohol which can be toxic to dogs since they absorb alcohol so much faster than humans.
 They also usually contain raisins, currants and candied grapes.
 All those are toxic to dogs.

 - Turkey Bones These are brittle and your dog can easily choke on them.
-Also be careful about letting your dog have too much turkey as it will give them diarrhea.

 - Chocolate or anything with Caffiene.
 Toxic and can kill as I found out the hard way.